Chupan: Under Öljeitü

 On 19 March 1305 Chupan was betrothed to the daughter of Ghazan's successor Öljeitü, Dowlandi Khatun.
 In 1307 he was given command of one of four armies assigned to quell the rebellious province of Gilan.
 Marching from Ardabil, he convinced the rulers of Astara and Gaskareh to surrender peacefully and then met up with Öljeitü.
 Qutlugh Shah's army, however, did not fare so well, and he was killed by the Gilaks.
-Following his death, Öljeitü made Chupan his chief military commander or Amir of the Ulus (nation).
+Following his death, Öljeitü made Chupan his chief military commander(amīr al-umarā') or Amir of the Ulus (nation).
 This was followed by his marriage to his fiancée Dowlandi on 30 September 1307.
 Chupan was now a major influence behind the throne, though he had to contend with the court viziers.
 Dowlandi died in 1314; following the death of Öljeitü in 1316, his son Abu Sa'id confirmed Chupan's status as Amir of the Ulus, despite attempts by the Amir Sevinch to gain the position for himself.
 Moreover, Chupan was betrothed to Sati Beg, another daughter of Öljeitü in 1317.